Jhgomez/StudyNotes/aws/CCP_notes.md

 Deals with security "of" and "in" the cloud

-	In - Happens in data and configuration.
+- **In** - Happens in data and configuration.
 Means you're responsible to secure the data that you upload to the cloud you should/can turn on monitoring services	which you would be responsible to configure also.
 You would be responsible to secure/configure the following: Customer data, platforms, applications, IAM,	operating systems, Network and firewall, client-side encryption, and data integrity authentication, server-side encryption(File system and/or), networking traffic 	protection(encryption, integrity, identity)

-	Of - happens in hardware, operation of managed services and global infrastructure AWS is responsible for security of the cloud, so AWS is responsible to 	secure/configure: Software, compute, storage, database, networking, Hardware/AWS global infrastructure, region, AZ's, edge locations
+- **Of** - happens in hardware, operation of managed services and global infrastructure AWS is responsible for security of the cloud, so AWS is responsible to 	secure/configure: Software, compute, storage, database, networking, Hardware/AWS global infrastructure, region, AZ's, edge locations

-'97'97'97'97'97'97

-AWS compliance programs
+### AWS compliance programs

 They are a set of internal policies and procedures of a company to comply with laws, rules, and regulations or to uphold business regulation.

-	Health Insurance Portability and Accountability Act(HIPAA) - is a USA legislation that provides data privacy and security provisions for safeguarding medical info
+- Health Insurance Portability and Accountability Act(HIPAA) - is a USA legislation that provides data privacy and security provisions for safeguarding medical info

-	Payment Card Industry Data Security Standard (PCI DSS) - when you want to sell things online and you need to handle credit card info
+- Payment Card Industry Data Security Standard (PCI DSS) - when you want to sell things online and you need to handle credit card info

-'97'97'97'97'97'97'97'97'97

-(Security) AWS Artifact
+### (Security) AWS Artifact

 How do we prove AWS meets a compliance?

 We use this service to generate reports that proves and explain how/what AWS is doing to comply with a program/certificate.

-'97'97'97'97'97'97'97'97'97'97
-(Security) Amazon Inspector` (Security)
+### (Security) Amazon Inspector` (Security)

 *********Hardening is the act of eliminating as many security risks as possible***********